Navaneeths2008/About-Me-and-My-interest/README.md

 • Continuously improve my technical and professional skills

 ────────

-🏆 Activities & Experience
+## 🏆 Activities & Experience

+### CodeForge — Hackathon

-• Participated in my first hackathon with Team CodeForge
+- Participated in my first hackathon as a member of Team CodeForge
-• Selected for the next round of the hackathon
+- Selected for the next round
+- Contributed to the development of the team's website
-• Contributed to the team’s website and AI model
+- Contributed to the team's AI model
-• Interested in learning through practical, team-based projects
+- Gained experience in teamwork, problem solving, and practical development

 ────────